CARTAvis/manual_source/source/installation_and_configuration.rst

 --------------------
 The Site Deployment Mode supports the following operating systems:

-* Ubuntu 18.04 LTS (Bionic Beaver) and 20.04 LTS (Focal Fossa)
+* Ubuntu 18.04 LTS (Bionic Beaver), 20.04 LTS (Focal Fossa), and 22.04 LTS (Jammy Jellyfish)

 To deploy CARTA at your institution as a web-based application for multiple users, please refer to the  `CARTA controller documentation <https://carta-controller.readthedocs.io/en/dev/>`_.
 Detailed instructions on installation and configuration of the "carta_backend", the "carta_frontend", and the "carta-controller" are provided.
-If there is a problem, please contact the `CARTA helpdesk <mailto:carta_helpdesk@asiaa.sinica.edu.tw>`_.
+If there is a problem, please contact the `CARTA helpdesk <mailto:support@carta.freshdesk.com>`_.

 .. _installation_UDM: